 Should I Get a Nose Job?
-The Pros and Cons of Nose Reshaping
+Pros and Cons of Rhinoplasty

-Are you thinking about getting a nose job, but aren't quite sure if it's what you really want to do?
-You're in the right place!
+If you're thinking about getting a nose job, but aren't quite sure if it's what you really want to do, you're in the right place!
 Before getting any type of plastic surgery, it's important to weigh the pros and cons.

 Before committing to plastic surgery, think about the reasons you're making this decision.
 Write down your own list of expectations in two columns.
-In one column, list ways your life will improve by getting plastic surgery.
+In one column, list the ways your life will improve by getting plastic surgery and any other advantages that come to mind.
 In the other column, write down any worries you have about plastic surgery and any drawbacks you can think of.

 There are many compelling reasons to get a nose job:

 - Increased confidence - If you feel that your nose is unattractive, fixing that problem can definitely increase your confidence.
 It's only natural to want to feel good about yourself!

 - Fewer sinus infections - If you're prone to sinus infections, the shape of your nose may be the cause.
 Talk to your doctor to see if having surgery can correct this.

 - Beauty standards - If you're not a fan of your nose because it's not like everyone else's, nose reshaping can help you fit in.
 It's always awesome to refuse conformity to social standards, but if your nose is a source of frustration for you, then plastic surgery is definitely an option.

 - It can improve your breathing - Getting your nose done can improve breathing, especially if you've got a deviated septum.
 Nasal surgery can even help correct breathing-related sleep issues such as sleep apnea!
 If you're looking to get a nose job simply to improve a deviated septum, this can be achieved without drastically changing your overall look.